 Financial and operational assistance measures include:

 - A grants program to help small businesses adapt and build resilience.
-Applications for businesses to apply for up to $5000 each are closed and under review;
+Applications for businesses to apply for up to $5000 each are closed and successful applicants have been notified;

 - An amendment to our hardship provisions to allow residents, business and farmland properties to apply to delay rate payments.
 Anybody experiencing financial hardship regarding rates should contact Council on 1300 36 2170;